Critical Dynamics of Spin Boson Model: Introduction

+{ A wide range of computational tools is currently available for the quantitative investigation of the ground-state properties of the spin‑boson model (SBM).
+Among them, the most famous one is the Numerical Renormalization Group (NRG) developed by Wilson back in the 1970s \cite{PhysRevB.4.3174}.
+Interestingly, early implementations of this scheme yielded results that were inconsistent with mean‑field predictions, thereby casting doubt on the universality of the quantum‑classical mapping \cite{PhysRevLett.91.170601,PhysRevLett.94.070604}.
+However, alternative approaches, such as Quantum Monte Carlo (QMC) \cite{PhysRevLett.102.030601}, Density-Matrix Renormalization Group (DMRG) \cite{PhysRevB.77.174305}, Exact Diagonalization (ED) \cite{PhysRevLett.102.150601}, and Variational Matrix Product States (VMPS) \cite{PhysRevLett.108.160401} demonstrated the opposite.
+It was later realized that the anomalies in the NRG outcomes stemmed from technical limitations associated with the truncation of the bosonic spectrum \cite{PhysRevB.85.144425}.
+Then, the quantum-classical mapping results were confirmed using the multiple polaron ansatz in the numerical variational method (NVM) \cite{shen2023numerical}. }

-In this paper, we propose an alternative approach to this problem, based on the critical dynamics description of the spin-boson system presented in terms of the Majorana fermionization technique.
-For this purpose, we use the spin-fermionization by Majorana fermions and rely on the progress made in \cite{PhysRevLett.69.2142,PhysRevB.55.142,PhysRevLett.91.207203,PhysRevLett.91.207204,PhysRevB.93.174420}, where it was shown that correlations between transverse Majorana fermions can be described by an effective Gaussian action.
-This fact allows applying standard methods of phase transition theory to the study of the model under consideration.
-Using the method of renormalization group analysis, we consider the critical dynamics of the model and obtain analytical expressions for the dependence of the critical value of the spin-bosonic coupling constant and the $1/\delta$ critical exponent on the spectral density exponent $s$.
-The results allow us to claim that not only in the sub-ohmic but also in the ohmic regime the system exhibits the second order phase transition, which changes the previous notions following from the quantum classical mapping approach.
-In the final, we extend the application of the theory to the case of non-zero temperatures and consider the temperature dependence of the critical behavior of the system, which is straightforward in this approach.
+In this work, we propose an alternative approach to analytically describing the properties of the spin-boson model, based on the methods of critical dynamics. { We think that since the system is at zero temperature, the low-frequency limit of the dynamic susceptibility directly determines the static response, and the closing of the dynamic gap is equivalent to the condition for the ground-state phase transition.} To implement this approach, we employ a fermionization of the spin using Majorana fermions, building upon the progress made in \cite{PhysRevLett.69.2142,PhysRevB.55.142,PhysRevLett.91.207203,PhysRevLett.91.207204,PhysRevB.93.174420,SCHAD2015401}.
+These works demonstrate that the correlations between the transverse Majorana fermions can be described by an effective Gaussian action.
+This allows us to apply standard phase transition theory methods to investigate the model in question.
+Using a renormalization group analysis, we examine the critical dynamics of the model and derive analytical expressions for the dependence of the critical spin-boson coupling constant and the critical exponent $1/\delta$ on the spectral exponent $s$.
+The obtained results lead to the conclusion that, in both the sub-ohmic and ohmic regimes, the system undergoes a continuous delocalization--localization phase transition, and the proposed approach provides a comprehensive description of the critical behavior near this transition.